This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - Digital Technology Solutions for information security, privacy and enterprise architecture advice (if required); and

 - Strategic Procurement for specialist procurement and probity advice.

 (37) The initiating business unit, with support and advice from Strategic Procurement, will apply this Policy to determine the specific procurement strategy and method (open, selective or limited) that will be most appropriate for delivering the best procurement outcome with reference to the procurement principles above.
 This will be based on an assessment of complexity, scope, opportunities and risks associated with the procurement objectives, as well as the level of competition and capability in the supply market.

 (38) Strategic Procurement will review and provide endorsement or feedback on any perceived deviation from Policy and Procedure within Procurement Plans for Restricted Use Agreements prior to their submission for delegated approval.
 The approver is responsible for ensuring appropriate compliance of the Procurement Plan with University Policy and Procedure.

 (39) Common Use Agreements will be established for use across the University to achieve savings and benefits wherever practical.
 The process and requirements of purchasing from a specific Common Use Agreement is documented in a buying guide available on ServiceNOW.

-(40) Responsibility for preparing a Procurement Plan for a Common Use Agreement lies with Procure to Pay, with various components of the Procurement Plan supported by the following stakeholders:
+(40) Responsibility for preparing a Procurement Plan for a Common Use Agreement lies with Strategic Procurement, with various components of the Procurement Plan supported by the following stakeholders: